Creatorless

 1. What happens if a Creatorless token doesn’t work?

-At launch, Creatorless deploys real capital to acquire an initial supply stake (e.g. 1–10%) at market price.
-This capital is used to test whether a narrative can sustain real demand.
+At launch, Creatorless deploys real capital to acquire an initial Experimental Allocation (typically 1–10%) at market price.

-2. How is the treasury created?
+2. What is the Experimental Allocation?

-This holding is designated as a proto-treasury.
+This holding is designated as an Experimental Allocation.

-The activation condition is simple and objective:
+The condition is simple and objective:

 This ensures: